 The school aims to minimise risk and eradicate injury caused by manual handling.
-It is the responsibility of individual staff to communicate any restrictions to the headteacher or office manager, thus ensuring that any individual works only within their own ability and comfort level.
+It is the responsibility of individual staff to communicate any related health concerns to the headteacher or office manager, thus ensuring that any individual works only within their own ability and comfort level.
 Staff receive basic manual handling of equipment training.
-A risk assessment outlining best practise exists and should be followed.
+A risk assessment outlining best practice exists and should be followed.

 It is the responsibility of all adults in school to ensure that storage areas are kept tidy and as accessible as possible.
-Whist it may not be possible to return resources during the school day whilst the children are in session, theses should be returned to the correct storage area at the end of the day.
+Whist it may not be possible to return resources during the school day whilst the children are in session, these should be returned to the correct storage area at the end of the day.

 A sack barrow is kept in the school office for ease of movement.
+A wheelbarrow is available in the shed and the forest school trolley is kept in the Mars Class shed.